 I find that establishing a niche has helped me to become more successful in securing opportunities with tourism boards and tour companies.

 I love the location independence that this type of work enables and the ability to travel solo.
 One thing to keep in mind while traveling solo is self-defense.

 There are some situations that require us to be prepared and ready.
 Apart from the regular precautions like carrying pepper spray, investing in a good self-defense course for women is key.

 This year I’ve been basing myself between Naples, Italy and Seoul, South Korea.
 I like the knowledge that if I suddenly decided tomorrow that I wanted to up and move to South America or Indonesia for a while, there isn’t really anything stopping me.

 Perceptions – Overcoming the main hurdle

 Melissa Douglas is a full time Travel Blogger and Writer originally from the UK that is based in the South of Italy.
 She left her corporate job in procurement in the hopes of doing something more meaningful and to pursue her love of adventure.
-Her solo female travel blog High Heels & a Backpack aims to push the boundaries of solo female travel and focuses on destinations which are not common for women alone such as the Middle East.
+Her blog Mexico Travel Secrets aims to push the boundaries of solo female travel and focuses on destinations which are not common for women alone such as the Middle East.